 We have completed analysis of the optical and electric field data collected during UPLIGHTS and can report on some resulting findings.
 The goal of the analysis was to determine the triggering flash types and flash components responsible for initiating upward leaders from tall objects.
 We first summarize the observations made during the campaign, and then present a visual model of the triggering processes based on findings from our analyses.
 Using this framework, we then discuss specific lightning-triggered upward lightning examples relating to components and processes incorporated in the model.
 These findings were originally presented at the 25th International Lightning Detection Conference in Ft.
 Lauderdale, Florida on 12 Mar 2018.
-Here is a link to the paper that was presented is available at the end of this discussion.
+Here is a link to the paper that was presented.

 Understanding of upward lightning has evolved significantly over the last ten years due to research efforts around the world.
 Some of the research locations include Japan, Austria, Germany, Switzerland, Canada, USA, Brazil, China and South Africa.